aldehir/cert-authority/README.md

 As with every certificate, you need to create a private key and generate a certificate signing request for the CA to sign.
 Servers also require a `subjectAltName` extension for specifying its fully-qualified domain name (FQDN).
+Without out, browsers will refuse to accept the server certificate.
 On newer versions of OpenSSL, you can do this with the `-addext` option when constructing the CSR.

 ```
 $ openssl req -config config/openssl.cnf \